telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * The input is not an array
 * The array is empty
-* The array containts some non numeric item
+* The array contains some non numeric item

 Example (being context `{"c": [1, 5]}`):